Multi-subspace power method for decomposing partially symmetric tensors: Conclusion

 \section{Conclusion}

-We introduced the \emph{Multi-Subspace Power Method (MSPM)}, an algorithm for decomposing tensors with arbitrary partial symmetries.
-Our algorithm transforms an input tensor into one with orthonormal slices.
-We showed that such tensors have rank decompositions whose summands are in one-to-one correspondence with their partially symmetric singular vector tuples (pSVTs) of singular value one.
+We introduced the \emph{Multi-Subspace Power Method (MSPM)}, an algorithm for decomposing low-rank tensors with arbitrary partial symmetries.
+It transforms a general input tensor into one with orthonormal slices.
+We showed that this transformation enables a large class of tensors to be decomposed via their partially symmetric singular vector tuples (pSVTs) of singular value one.
 Further, we developed a \emph{Partially Symmetric Higher-Order Power Method (PS-HOPM)} to compute pSVTs and proved its global convergence to first-order critical points as well as local linear convergence in the two-block case to second-order critical points.
-Finally, we demonstrated that MSPM is a competitive algorithm compared to prior methods, through numerical experiments on noisy tensors with symmetry types appearing in applications.
+We demonstrated that MSPM is a competitive algorithm compared to prior methods, through numerical experiments on noisy tensors with symmetry types that are common in applications.

 Several open questions remain.
 One direction is to determine whether the local linear convergence result in Proposition~\ref{prop:local linear} can be extended to partially symmetric tensors with more than two blocks.
 Another question is whether the relationship between pSVTs and rank-one summands extends to tensors of higher rank, potentially revealing deeper algebraic or geometric structure in partially symmetric tensor decompositions.